 This post contains affiliate links.
 Click here to see my full disclosure policy.

-I did save part of the interior of the chair so I could use these pieces as my tracing guide.
-The wood base pieces were in great shape, so these will be reused.
+Start by removing the old fabric and inside padding.
+You may need to save part of the interior of the chair and use it as a tracing guide.
+If the wood base pieces are in great shape, reuse them.
 I have on occasion had to make new wood base seats due to damage or rotting.

 Step 1: Tracing and cutting foam core.